helpimnotdrowning/NKK/sayings/making-of-mizumiya.md

-{ "Title": "Making of Mizumiya", "Description": "The creation story of Mizumiya, its core functionality, and notes on a few quirks.", "Created": "2025-10-10" }
+{ "Title": "Making of Mizumiya", "Description": "The creation story of Mizumiya, an HTML DSL for PowerShell, its core functionality, and notes on a few quirks.", "Created": "2025-10-10" }
 # Making of Mizumiya

 <img src="img/mizumiya.jpg" align=middle class="mx-64" alt="Logo/banner of Mizumiya" />